Eye Health Central

 • Do not touch your eyes with anything but scrupulously clean hands.

-• Change your bedding, particularly your pillows every few days - better still daily.
+• Change your bedding, particularly your pillows, every few days - better still, daily.

 If your blepharitis was caused by a fungus, talk to your doctor about boosting your immune system with lifestyle and dietary changes to avoid a recurrence.

 Blepharitis is a condition with many causal factors and available treatments.
-You can do your part to heal the irritation and swelling and avoid it in the future by paying close attention to eyelid hygiene, housekeeping and habits.
+You can do your part to heal the irritation and swelling and avoid it in the future by paying close attention to eyelid hygiene, housekeeping, and habits.

-Can I Wear Contact Lenses With Blepharitis?
+Can You Wear Contact Lenses With Blepharitis?

-If you develop blepharitis while wearing contact lenses, you should discontinue wearing your contacts until the blepharitis has been successfully treated.
 Wearing contacts when you have eyelid inflammation can result in bacteria and other debris sticking to your lenses and causing pink eye or potentially more serious eye diseases.

-If you have a mild case of Blepharitis your Optometrist may recommend daily contact lenses, as these are less likely to get heavily deposited and cause complications, as they are swapped each day for a new pair, even so, wearing time can be shortened, due to discomfort.
+If you have a mild case of Blepharitis, your Optometrist may recommend daily contact lenses, as these are less likely to get heavily deposited and cause complications, as they are swapped each day for a new pair.
+Even so, wearing time can be shortened due to discomfort.